 MEng in Mechanical and Manufacturing Engineering

-This Masters programme allows the students to specialize in the widely established area of Mechanical and Manufacturing Engineering or to widen their knowledge from their undergraduate studies.
+This Masters Level 9 Programme aims at enabling graduates to specialise in the widely established area of Mechanical and Manufacturing Engineering or to broaden their knowledge from their undergraduate studies.

-This programme introduces the use of advanced Computer Aided Engineering tools and by experiencing these advanced techniques and software, the graduate will gain a vital edge.
-It allows the candidate to keep up with the rapidly changing manufacturing and design sectors.
+This Programme introduces the use of advanced Computer-Aided Engineering tools and, by experiencing these advanced techniques and software, the graduate will gain a vital edge.
+It allows the candidate to keep pace with the rapidly changing manufacturing and design sectors.
 In addition, students can opt for a specialist Major in Sustainable Systems/Energy or Biomedical Engineering.

 This discipline integrates the necessary aspects of biology and medicine with the technical engineering aspects required to engineer medical devices.
 The world of medicine is evolving and expanding rapidly, with new treatments and new diseases appearing all the time.
 As Ireland is a major player in Bioengineering, this Major provides graduates with specialisms required by industry.

 There are three exit routes: MEng, Graduate Diploma and Graduate Certificate.

 The MEng Programme is offered in full- and part-time, on-campus and guided-study modes.

 To inspire mechanical and manufacturing engineers to become competent and adaptable in the application of computer techniques in engineering.